isabella232/experience-manager-dispatcher.es-ES/help/using/dispatcher-configuration.md

 * **not cacheable: ruta de archivo de caché demasiado larga**\
    El archivo de destino, la concatenación de raíz del documento y el archivo URL, excede el nombre de archivo más largo posible en el sistema.
 * **not cacheable: ruta de archivo temporal demasiado larga**\
    La plantilla de nombre de archivo temporal excede el nombre de archivo más largo posible en el sistema.
 El despachante crea primero un archivo temporal antes de crear o sobrescribir el archivo en caché.
-El nombre de archivo temporal es el nombre de archivo de destino con los caracteres `_YYYYXXXXXX` añadidos, donde `Y` se `X` reemplazará y se sustituirá para crear un nombre único.
+The temporary file name is the target file name with the characters `_YYYYXXXXXX` appended to it, where the `Y` and `X` will be replaced to create a unique name.
 * **not cacheable: La dirección URL de solicitud no tiene extensión**\
-   La dirección URL de la solicitud no tiene extensión, o bien existe una ruta que sigue la extensión del archivo, por ejemplo: `/test.html/a/path`.
+   The request URL has no extension, or there is a path following the file extension, for example: `/test.html/a/path`.
 * **not cacheable: request was&#39;t GET OR HEAD**
 The HTTP method is ni a GET ni a HEAD.
 El despachante asume que el resultado contendrá datos dinámicos que no deberían almacenarse en caché.
 * **not cacheable: la solicitud contiene una cadena de consulta**\
    La solicitud contenía una cadena de consulta.
 El despachante asume que la salida depende de la cadena de consulta proporcionada y, por lo tanto, no la almacena en caché.
 * **not cacheable: el administrador de sesión no se autenticó**\
-   La caché de granja está regulada por un administrador de sesión (la configuración contiene un `sessionmanagement` nodo) y la solicitud no contiene la información de autenticación adecuada.
+   The farm&#39;s cache is governed by a session manager (the configuration contains a `sessionmanagement` node) and the request didn&#39;t contain the appropriate authentication information.
 * **not cacheable: solicitud contiene autorización**\
-   La granja no está permitida en la caché ( `allowAuthorized 0`) y la solicitud contiene información de autenticación.
+   The farm is not allowed to cache output ( `allowAuthorized 0`) and the request contains authentication information.
 * **not cacheable: target es un directorio**\
    El archivo de destino es un directorio.
-Esto podría apuntar a algunos errores conceptuales, donde una dirección URL y alguna subdirección URL contienen salida almacenable, por ejemplo, si una solicitud para `/test.html/a/file.ext` llegar primero y contiene salida almacenable, el despachante no podrá almacenar en caché el resultado de una solicitud posterior a `/test.html`.
+This might point to some conceptual mistake, where a URL and some sub-URL both contain cacheable output, for example if a request to `/test.html/a/file.ext` comes first and contains cacheable output, the dispatcher will not be able to cache the output of a subsequent request to `/test.html`.
 * **not cacheable: URL de solicitud tiene una barra diagonal final**\
    La dirección URL de la solicitud tiene una barra diagonal final.
 * **not cacheable: URL de solicitud no en reglas de caché**\